shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 Note that the parameter name `SampleRate` is followed by a colon, a space and then a value for the parameter.
 In this manual we will use typical or default values as examples.
 Obviously, the values must be "tuned" to the target calls.

-In order to be read correctly, the 20 or more parameters in a config file must be nested correctly.
-They are typially ordered according to the seven recognition steps, that is:
+In order to be read correctly, the 20 or more parameters in a config file must be grouped and nested correctly.
+They are typically ordered according to the seven recognition steps above, that is:

 - Parameters that determine the pre-processing steps
-- Parameters that define target acoustic events.
+- Parameters that determine which acoustic events are the target.
 - Parameters that determine post-processing of the retrieved acoustic events.

 ### Profiles

-Note that a config file may target more than one syllable or acoustic event.
+A config file may target more than one syllable or acoustic event.
 The parameters that describe a single acoustic event are grouped into what is called a _profile_.
 And all the profiles in a config file are listed under the heading or _key word_, `Profiles`.
 So we have a three level hierarchy:
 1. the _profile list_ headed by the key-word `Profiles`.
-2. the _profile_ headed by the profile name and event type.
+2. the _profile_ headed by the profile name (the key word) and the event type.
-3. the profile _parameters_ consisting of a list of name:value pairs.
+3. the profile _parameters_ consisting of a list of name:value pairs relevant to the profile..

 Here is an example:
 ```yml